 One of my favorite parts of our drive through Jungle Gardens was seeing the century-old oak trees.
 Laden with Spanish moss, limbs sprawling in all directions, I could have stayed for hours taking pictures of these majestic trees.
 However, the sultry Louisiana heat and my kids wouldn’t allow it.
 I did get one good shot though!

-There are two trees on the property that particularly stand out.
-The Cleveland Oak, named after President Grover Cleveland and boasting a girth of almost 25 feet, this tree is estimated to be more than 300 years old!
+The Cleveland Oak is located in Jungle Gardens.
+It’s named after President Grover Cleveland and boasts a girth of almost 25 feet.
+It is estimated that this tree is more than 300 years old!

 There were several walking trails throughout the garden, so it was easy to get an up close look at all of the plants.
 My girls loved running through the bamboo ‘forest’.